Vetsploitation

 Vetsploitation is a film genre and term used to describe exploitation films in which a military veteran is the main element to the plot.

-Critical reception
+Background

-The vetsploitation genre developed in the 1970s, as B movies featuring veterans who were vilified and became antiheroes.
+The vetsploitation genre developed in the 1960-1970s, as B movies featuring veterans who were misunderstood or vilified and became post-Vietnam "freaked-out loser" antiheroes.
 Aspects of American vetsploitation films were paralleled by Russian media inspired by the Soviet–Afghan War.